 Pay your Bills on Time

 Make sure you pay everything on time.
 It’s no surprise that late or missed payments damage your credit rating.
 Lenders want to be sure they will get their money back.
 You can avoid accidental mistakes by setting up direct debits.
 These are the kinds of companies that report missed or late payments to credit rating agencies:

 Banks and other lenders

-- Mobile phone companies
+Mobile phone companies

 Letting agents and landlords.

 One great way to check any outstanding payments and your full payment history is to get your Free Credit Report.
 The report gathers all your financial behaviour in one place, and makes managing your credit much quicker and much easier.